For class details, including times, click on "find courses now" on the registrar's page.

 Learning Outcomes:

-• Gain insights into creative development processes for themed entertainment
+- Gain insights into creative development process for themed and immersive experiences

 AET 330T: STORYBOARDING